The eleven dimensional supergravity equations on edge manifolds: The linearized and the indicial operator

 \section{The linearized and the indicial operator}

 We now consider the linearization of the gauged supergravity operator near the base solution $(t,W)=(g_{\HH^7}\times \frac{1}{4}g_{\bbS^4}, 6\Vol_{\bbS^4})$.
-The first step in proving the invertibility of $Q$ as an edge operator is to compute the indicial roots and indicial kernels of this linearized operator, which is done with respect to the Hodge decomposition on the 4-sphere.
+The first step in proving the invertibility of $Q$ as an edge operator is to compute the indicial roots and indicial kernels of this linearized operator $dQ$, which is done with respect to the Hodge decomposition on the 4-sphere.
 There is a pair of indicial roots associated to each eigenvalue and as the eigenvalues becomes larger, the pairs move apart.
 The distribution of indicial roots are illustrated in Figure~\ref{figure:indicial}.
+Note that the operator $dQ$ is formally self-adjoint, and we will consider its spectral theory.

 With respect to the volume form on $\bbH^7\times \bbS^4$, there is an inclusion of weighted functions and forms.
-For $\Re(s)>3$,
+Since the edge volume form is locally given by we can see that for $\Re(s)>3$,

-and therefore $\Re(s)=3$ line is the $L^2$ cutoff line.
+while for any $\Re(s)\leq 3$, $x^{s} \notin L^2_e(M)$.
+Therefore $\Re(s)=3$ line is the $L^2$ cutoff line.
 There are only three pairs of exceptional indicial roots corresponding to the lowest three eigenvalues that lie on the $L^{2}$ line, in the sense that they have real parts equal to 3 and the remainders are pure imaginary and symmetric around this line.